-• Check you have chosen at least one of the following as a first choice: Geography, History, Computer Science, French or Spanish.
+- Please rank your 3 choices (number these 1, 2 and 3). - Then select one reserve subject (number this 4). - Check you have chosen at least one of the following as a choice: Geography, History, Computer Science (if eligible), French or Spanish.